databrary/guide/README.md

 - My data collection is complete and I am ready to share
  - add citation to publication
- - ensure DATA description is complete
-  - EG. what file types are included
-  - do not just paste abstract
-  - avoid acronyms or lab conventions
-  - describe displays and task agnostic to research question
-   - bad - complimentary gesture study
-   - good - videos of child and parent playing with 3 toys from 3 camera angles

  - how do I share the volume

-- best practices
- - when do I need a new volume or the same volume
- - when do I use materials folder
- - how I do describe data

 - Searching on Databrary
   - Describe Filter By bar on Search page